ibm-cloud-docs/monitoring/agent/change_container_agent.md

 ## Collecting a set of Docker events
 {: #docker}

-{{site.data.keyword.mon_full_notm}} supports event integration with Docker.
-Sysdig agents automatically discover Docker sources and collect event data from them.
+{{site.data.keyword.mon_full_notm}} supports event integration with Docker. monitoring agents automatically discover Docker sources and collect event data from them.
 You can edit the agent config file to change its default behavior, and include or exclude event data.

 By default, only a limited set of events is collected.
 The default settings configuration file */opt/draios/etc/dragent.default.yaml* includes the events that are collected.
 For more information about the events that are collected by default, see [Docker events ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://docs.sysdig.com/en/event-types.html){:new_window}.